Who is Jim Jordan, the conservative hellraiser and Donald Trump’s choice for speaker

 But he also played a significant role in Mr Trump’s attempts to overturn the 2020 presidential election and spreading misinformation since then.
 He’s faced further scrutiny about whether he refused to report the sexual abuse of wrestlers he coached while at the Ohio State University.

-With a thin legislative record and a much larger trail of antagonising his colleagues, Mr Jordan could face significant challenges as he goes for a second attempt at the speakership.
+With a thin legislative record and a much larger trail of antagonising his colleagues, Mr Jordan could face significant challenges as he goes for a third attempt at the speakership.

 Here’s a breakdown of Mr Jordan’s career.